 is the ultimate source of inspiration for all creative arts.
-Draw inspiration from historical imagery, subjects, people and events with the wonderful links on Best of History Web Sites.
+Draw inspiration from historical imagery, subjects, people and events with the wonderful links on Best of History Web Sites

-2. For contemporary passions, performances, paintings and prints nothing beats the Museum of Modern Art.
+.
 The museum's website allows to you explore its collection or search pieces by artist or work name or thematic keyword.
+3.

 is the best medicine, and there's no denying that more and more advertisements are using humor as a medium to identify with audiences.
 Get inspiration from EBaum's World

 , a collection of funny videos, pictures, games, jokes and more.
 Just be careful that you don't spend all day browsing the side-splitting antics on this website!
 4. Plants

 might not have a brain, but yours will be delighted (and inspired) by the wonderful designs found in one of nature's most diverse kingdoms.
 Browse or search plant images from the Noble Foundation